NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 **Pre-requisites**: _installed Xcode with the version specified under the [current dev environment](#current-dev-environment)._

-1. Go to the [Release](https://github.com/ios-course/ironfoudation-team-project/releases) section in the current repository.
+1. Go to the [Releases](https://github.com/ios-course/ironfoudation-team-project/releases) section in the current repository.
-2. Select the latest one or any specific release you want to install.
+1. Select the latest one or any specific release you want to install.
-3. Download the archive in the format that best suits your needs from the attached `Assets`.
+1. Download the archive in the format that best suits your needs from the attached `Assets`.
-4. Extract the project from the downloaded archive.
-5. Navigate into the extracted dir and open the `Woof.xcodeproj` file in Xcode.
+1. Navigate into the downloaded folder and open the `Woof.xcodeproj` file in Xcode.
-6. Select your device as a run destination for the project.
+1. Select your device as a run destination for the project.
 If you don't know how to run the app on a real device, please check the [documentation](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).
-7. Press the `Run` button.
+1. Press the `Run` button.
-8. Profit!
+1. Profit!
 Enjoy the app. 🥳

 ## Authors